 All of our 13,000-56,000 dwt vessels are outfitted with cranes which enables efficient cargo handling regardless of shore equipment, allowing for quicker and more streamlined port visits.
 As a result, your operations become more efficient, saving you valuable time and resources.

 We understand the importance of timely and secure deliveries, and our dedicated team works tirelessly to ensure your goods arrive at their destination promptly and in perfect condition.

 Contact us today to discuss your specific cargo requirements and let us tailor a transportation solution that meets your needs.

 With the support of our own supercargo personnel, our vessels are the perfect fit for project shipments.
 Handysize and Supramax vessels are all equipped with cranes enabling independent cargo handling regardless of the port facilities available.
 Our vessels are also capable to take cargo on deck.

-Besides the Baltic Sea, our ice-class vessels are a perfect fit for the extreme north, such as eastern coast of United States and Canada, the Russian Arctic and the Northern Sea Route.
+Besides the Baltic Sea, our ice-class vessels are a perfect fit for the extreme north, such as eastern coast of United States and Canada.
 Arctic sea routes are normally only open from July to October, but our ice-strengthened vessels can also handle navigation during other times of the year.

 Our 1A ice classed supramax-vessels Arkadia and Kumpula are regularly trading in Arctic areas and have valid Polar Code certificates.
 In recent years, both have successfully traded in the Canadian Arctic.
-In 2021 summer season, Kumpula completed two roundtrips from Murmansk, Russia to Asia via Northeast Passage.
+In 2021 summer season, Kumpula completed two roundtrips to Asia via Northeast Passage.